mpv-player/mpv/DOCS/man/input.rst

     The working directory of the mpv process.
 Can be useful for JSON IPC users, because the command line player usually works with relative paths.

+``current-watch-later-dir``
+    The directory in which watch later config files are stored.
+This returns ``--watch-later-dir``, or the default directory if ``--watch-later-dir`` has not been modified, with tilde placeholders expanded.

 ``protocol-list``
     List of protocol prefixes potentially recognized by the player.
 They are returned without trailing ``://`` suffix (which is still always required).